GoogleCloudPlatform/google-analytics-premium-bigquery-statistics/README.md

   * [Link your AdWords account](https://support.google.com/analytics/answer/1033961?hl=en) with the Google Analytics Premium account that you will import the remarketing list into
   * [Enable remarketing](https://support.google.com/analytics/answer/2444872?hl=en) in your Google Analytics Premium account
-  * [Create a custom metric](https://support.google.com/analytics/answer/2709829?hl=en) to store the conversion probability
+  * Create a [custom dimension and (optionally) a custom metric](https://support.google.com/analytics/answer/2709829?hl=en) to store the conversion probability

+If you are including the Client ID with every hit, you may wish to not create a custom metric for the conversion probability and use only a custom dimension since the value can become very large.
+If you approach it from a session or user level then the metric can be very useful.
+It all comes down to the specific approach that's right for your scenario.

 ### Create a New Google Analytics Data Set